 Policies governing access to utility poles can have a significant impact on the pace of broadband deployment to unserved and underserved markets.
 This means regulators and pole asset owners need to provide a consistent framework that recognizes the variety of circumstances that affect local pole attachment use, streamlines the pole attachment process, and expedites broadband deployment to communities with rates, terms and conditions that are non-exclusive, non-discriminatory, reasonable, predictable and prompt.

 Electric Cooperatives Take the Field: Federal agencies should continue expanding the eligibility of electric and telephone cooperatives to pursue USDA and FCC broadband deployment program support, as cooperatives’ existing infrastructure and access to rights of way can help promote low-cost connectivity solutions for rural communities.
+Pass and fund the Grant to Rapidly Invest and Deploy Broadband (GRID) Broadband Act, a pioneering proposal to provide a robust new federal cost-share to spur investment in a nationwide middle-mile backbone along the nation’s existing electricity grid.

 Leverage CAI-Funded Connections to Communities: Federal programs often direct broadband infrastructure funding to community anchor institutions (CAI) such as schools, libraries, health care and regional government.
 These institutions could help leverage additional public and private investments in surrounding rural areas if Congress would legislate a more holistic funding approach that supports infrastructure deployment “to and through” CAIs.